-A non-profit can purchase a Day Sponsorship but the message must conform to the Day Sponsorship format, such as: “Portions of VPM’s programming are made possible by the Richmond Animal Rescue League, honoring founder John Doe as he celebrates his 100th birthday and 36,500 revolutions around the sun.”
+A non-profit can purchase a Day Sponsorship but the message must conform to the Day Sponsorship format, such as: “Today's programming on VPM is made possible by the Richmond Animal Rescue League, honoring founder John Doe as he celebrates his 100th birthday and 36,500 revolutions around the sun.”

 Day Sponsorships purchased by businesses must meet all guidelines for corporate underwriting as defined by the FCC and by VPM.
 Business Day Sponsorships are limited to 4 announcements per day instead of 6 with a maximum of three times per year.
 Businesses interested in purchasing announcements are encouraged to contact VPM’s Corporate Sponsorship department at 804-560-8226 to learn about other options offered.

 All Day Sponsorships are to be paid in full in advance of the day selected.
 Your air date must fall within one year of your contribution.
 If you pledge $365 on March 1 you have until the following March 1 to use your Day Sponsorship.

 Since all Day Sponsorships are pre-recorded, we will not be able to accommodate any last-minute request.
 The deadline for the information to be received will be 10 days prior to air.

 Day Sponsorships cannot contain calls to action or superlatives.
 This pertains more to organizations or businesses.
 You cannot say, “the best in town” or “number 1 in the country” etc. You can say, “celebrating 20 years serving the Richmond community.”
 You also cannot say “for information call…” or “come by and see us at….”
 But, you can say, “information available at….” and “located at…”

 VPM reserves the right to make any necessary changes in order for the message to comply with our format.